BillRaymond/agile-in-action-minima/_posts/2024-05-28-avoid-traps-along-the-value-trail.md

 ### [00:21:20] Untrapping Product Teams: Strategies for Improvement

-**Bill Raymond AI:** I'm curious you've explained what it feels like to be in a trapped state and how to untrap yourself and how to think through that and the mindset that's required.
+**Bill Raymond:** I'm curious you've explained what it feels like to be in a trapped state and how to untrap yourself and how to think through that and the mindset that's required.
 But let's just say for a moment that and I think a lot of people might relate to this that are on product teams.

-**Bill Raymond AI:** Let's just say for a minute that you do want to do that.
+**Bill Raymond:** Let's just say for a minute that you do want to do that.
 Step back.
 You want to untrap yourselves.
 You're saying, we're prioritizing features and we're not sure the value and that can happen and that's real.
 And it's okay that happens.
 It's just the fact that you recognize it and you're going to fix it.

-**Bill Raymond AI:** But sometimes you've already filled the product up and some of the team members might feel that the product is getting a little bloated now.
+**Bill Raymond:** But sometimes you've already filled the product up and some of the team members might feel that the product is getting a little bloated now.
 So how do you step back to do this untrapping with this knowledge that maybe you've over engineered for all the features, but you've delivered that to the customer.

-**Bill Raymond AI:** How did, how do you address that?
+**Bill Raymond:** How did, how do you address that?

 **David Pereira:** Yeah, about untrapping product teams, you need to prioritize actually which trap you want to overcome.
 So what I like suggesting is, let's step back now.
 And have a health check, and you can have the health check in different flight levels.
 You can look at the company, the strategy, discovery, delivery, and then you say, where are we here?